swayam-agrahari/Terminal-Trolly-Phase-2/README.md

 - cart: View the current items in your cart.
 - buy: Proceed to a new webpage where you can review items in your cart along with the total price, enabling you to finalize your purchase.
 - clear: Clear the terminal screen.
+- search 'product_name': Search a product by name.
+- sort 'price/name': Sort the products based on the price or the name.

 Implementing these commands will make the terminal interactive and functional.
 The "buy" command, in particular, should lead to a webpage displaying your cart contents and total price, facilitating the checkout process.